$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

 \textbf{right Kan extension}. \end{defn}

-We can observe that, when $B=e$, we have a unique functor $\pi=\pi_A\colon A\to e$ and the left Kan extension $\pi_!=\mathrm{colim}_A$ is a \textbf{colimit functor} and the right Kan extension is a $\pi_\ast=\mathrm{lim}_A$ a \textbf{limit functor}.
-For the represented derivator (\ref{reprder}) Kan extensions exist because they exists for bicomplete categroies and, in particular, they can be calculated pointwise (see \cite[X.3.1]{maclane}).
-Having a formula to compute Kan extensions will be another important axiom of derivators.
-To give such formulas it is useful to represent canonical transformations through \textit{squares}: let $\D$ be a derivator, assume the Kan extensions always exists and consider natural transformation $\alpha\colon up\to vq \in \cCat$ then we can write $\alpha$ as follows:
+When $B=e$, we have a unique functor $\pi=\pi_A\colon A\to e$ and we observe that the left Kan extension $\pi_!=\mathrm{colim}_A$ is a \textbf{colimit functor} and the right Kan extension $\pi_\ast=\mathrm{lim}_A$ is a \textbf{limit functor}.
+For the represented prederivator (\ref{reprder}) Kan extensions exist because they exist for bicomplete categories and, in particular, they can be calculated pointwise (see \cite[X.3.1]{maclane}).
+This is not the only example of a prederivator for which we can explicitly write a formula to compute the Kan extensions.
+Then, in order to give such formulas in a wider generality, it is useful to depict canonical transformations through \textit{squares}, as follows.
+Let $\D$ be a prederivator, assume the Kan extensions always exist and consider natural transformation $\alpha\colon up\to vq \in \cCat$.
+We can depict $\alpha$ with the following diagram